 Customizing the file's header to fit your brand.

 Adding your agreement language and dynamic Contract Fields.

 Personalizing the email that you send with the file.

 1. Find or create the Project that requires a Contract, as all files need to be associated with an existing Project.

-2. Once in the Project's workspace, click the New File button.
+2. Once in the Project's workspace, click the Create New button.

 3. Select Contract from the file menu.

 4. Choose to start with a blank Contract, a recently used Contract, or a Contract Template.

 5. Now, you can customize your file header — here's how to edit the file name, background image, and more.